 It handles and manages the setup or control of calls and routes the network traffic flows.
-It is the primary control center for the VoIP implementation and is software-based in most of the cases.
+It is the primary control center for VoIP implementation and is software-based in most cases.

 It refers to either software applications or hardware devices for managing the VoIP calling functionalities.
 For example, apps or IP desk phones can be downloaded to desktop devices or smartphones.
 Voice calls can be made between several different types of endpoint devices.

 It connects different components of the VoIP platform and enables the voice data packets to transfer between the sources and the desired destination.
 It can also prioritize and distinguish voice and data packets; for example, voice data packets are sensitive because of time delays, so perfect optimization is needed to minimize the service disruption.